 The principal manor was still occupied by the Comptons at the start of the Civil War.
-The then Lord of the Manor had recently married Mary, the daughter of Thomas Habington of Hindlip, Worcestershire – a catholic family.
+Walter, the then Lord of the Manor had recently married Mary, the daughter of Thomas Habington of Hindlip, Worcestershire – a catholic family.
 Following his marriage Walter adopted the Roman Catholic faith, but his grandmother, who continued to occupy Hartpury Court, presumably remained a Protestant.
 This would explain why the manor was not forfeited even though it came under the control of Puritan Gloucester.

 The southern manor belonged to John Madock, an alderman of Gloucester.
 Madock was one of those empowered to raise money by the sequestration of the estates of ‘malignants, delinquents and papists’ to help pay for ‘raising and maintaining of Horse and Foot for the Garrison of Gloucester and for the County of Gloucester’.
 The northern manor continued in the hands of the Poulton family, whose sympathies, being merchants with interests in London, Gloucester and Tewkesbury, were likely to be with Parliament.